Questions? Call or text anytime πŸ“ž 818-446-9627

 To an untrained eye, many PMAD symptoms can look like the "normal" stress of new parenthood.
 Fatigue?
 Of course, you have a newborn.
 Irritability?
 You're both sleep-deprived.
 Loss of appetite?
 You're too busy to eat.

 He may be minimizing your symptoms not out of malice, but because he can't distinguish the signal from the noise.
-He may be watching you "fall apart" and feel utterly helpless, which can lead him to shut down completely.
+He may be watching you struggle and feel utterly helpless, which can lead him to shut down completely.

 He Might Be Struggling, Too

-Paternal Postpartum Depression (PPND) is real, affecting as many as one in ten new fathers.
+Paternal Postpartum Depression (PPND) is real, affecting as many as 1 in 10 new fathers.

 Men often experience and express depression differently.
 Instead of sadness and crying, his symptoms might look like anger, increased irritability, risk-taking behavior, or withdrawing from relationships.
 He might throw himself into work or a hobby, or seem constantly on edge.